Iurii-Dziuban/algorithms/README.md

 - TakeOddObjects (TakeOddObjectsTest) - List contains duplicates.
 Take only ones, which count is odd.Compare according to equals method.
 Note: Tests knowledge of Map, Set different implementations: hash, tree, linkedHash.
 - CIDRComparator (CIDRComparatorTest) - There are two subnet addresses.
 Find out the relation: Subset, Superset, Equal, Disjoint .
 More info : https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing
 - BalancedParenthensies (BalancedParenthensiesTest) - Check if parenthesies are balanced in a string or not.
 Note: Tests basic knowledge of Stack.
+- ProcessorsForTasks (ProcessorsForTasksTest) - find minimum number of processors for tasks

 # Yandex tasks
 - Bencode (BencodeTest) - implementation of Bencode protocol for encoding/decoding data.
 Widely used in torrents.
 More info: https://en.wikipedia.org/wiki/Bencode

+# Booking.com
+- CustomerServiceCapacity (CustomerServiceCapacityTest) - find minimum additional number of employers needed to handle all the calls.